Fbbe/VENTR/README.md

 </h3>

 ## How to download VENTR
+Before you install, please keep in mind that this software *guesses* codes and therefore is entirely luck based.
+It may take a long time for you to find a valid code

 Install python by pressing [HERE](https://www.python.org/downloads/) if you don't alredy have it.
 Must be version v3.10.1 or higher.